MichaelHinrichs/FinModelUtility/README.md

 - [@magcius](https://github.com/magcius), AKA Jasper, as their animated model viewer was used as the basis for the .csab importer.
 - [@mhvuze](https://github.com/mhvuze), whose [3ds-xfsatool](https://github.com/mhvuze/3ds-xfsatool) is used to extract XFSA archives.
 - [@Nanook](https://github.com/Nanook), whose [NKitv1](https://github.com/Nanook/NKitv1) is used to read NKit ISOs.
+- [@neimod](https://github.com/neimod), who originally created [ctrtool](https://github.com/neimod/ctr), which is used to extract the contents of 3DS .cias.
 - [@NerduMiner](https://github.com/NerduMiner), whose [Pikmin1Toolset](https://github.com/NerduMiner/Pikmin1Toolset) was ported from C++ to C# to add texture support for Pikmin 1.
 - [@nickbabcock](https://github.com/nickbabcock), whose [Pfim](https://github.com/nickbabcock/Pfim) library is used to extract the contents of .dds images.
 - [@nico](https://github.com/nico), AKA thakis, whose [szstools](http://amnoid.de/gc/) CLI is used to extract the contents of GameCube .isos and their [ddsview](http://www.amnoid.de/ddsview/index.html) tool was referenced to fix Halo Wars DXT5A/ATI1/BC4 parsing.